cwervo/cwervo.com/src/writing/making-bsqr.md

 find the correct IP address, which I thought was interesting but I ignored when I first read it.

-The first thing I did to figure out where `external` was coming from was to go clone the Browser Sync repo & do a local [ripgrep](https://github.com/BurntSushi/ripgrep) of the codebase of the [`browser-sync` lib directory](https://github.com/BrowserSync/browser-sync/tree/92bf7d84894e9171ed8e313909d473bbd6c7368d/packages/browser-sync/lib).
+The first thing I actually did was try to figure out where `external` was coming from.
+I went clone the Browser Sync repo & do a local [ripgrep](https://github.com/BurntSushi/ripgrep) of the codebase of the [`browser-sync` lib directory](https://github.com/BrowserSync/browser-sync/tree/92bf7d84894e9171ed8e313909d473bbd6c7368d/packages/browser-sync/lib).